By Nancy Armitage

 Brooklyn: 1/2 Rye [Bourbon], 1/2 Italian Vermouth, 1 dash of American Picon, & 1 dash of Maraschino

-Also, served at a “At-home” were Southern Beaten Biscuits; also English Cream Scones sometimes called “5 o’clocks” were light & flaky.
-These scones or biscuits taste sublime when served with whipped cream, orange marmalade, & raspberry jam in beautiful crystal bowls.
+Also, served at a “At-home” were Southern Beaten Biscuits; also English Cream Scones sometimes called “5 o’clocks” which were light & flaky.
+These scones or biscuits taste sublime when served with whipped cream or English Devonshire or Clotted Cream, orange marmalade, & raspberry jam in beautiful crystal bowls.
 Mrs. Huntington favored French “Chantilly Cream” which was a whipped heavy cream with super fine sugar added or French vanilla sugar added.
 Mrs. Huntington’s head cook at the mansion was Kate McGillivray Smith, who was Scottish.
-The scones might have been served Scottish style, that is more of grilled scones then a baked English (heavy cream) or Irish scones (made with buttermilk).
-The Huntington servant staff made delicious homemade raspberry & strawberry jam that were prepared weeks in advance.
+The scones might have been served Scottish style, they are more of grilled scones then a baked English (heavy cream) or Irish scones (made with buttermilk).
+The Huntington’s servant staff made delicious homemade raspberry & strawberry jam that were prepared weeks in advance.

-For an afternoon tea party, they served dainty tea sandwiches made of chicken salad, ham salad, roast beef, & cheese sandwiches.
+For an afternoon tea party, Mrs. Huntington served dainty tea sandwiches made of chicken salad or ham salad, roast beef, & cheese sandwiches.
 The tea table was set up with all sort of lovely French treats.
 There were many sweets like Jordan almonds & French chocolate Bonbons [chocolate truffles].
 They had French imported cheeses like French Roquefort, or Brie or Camembert served with water crackers.
-Of course, tea sandwiches of egg, cucumber, lobster, chicken salad, roast beef, or ham were know to be served too..
+Of course, tea sandwiches of egg, cucumber, lobster, chicken salad, roast beef, or ham were know to be served, too.
 In one of Mr. Huntington’s rare books called The Book of Parties & Pastimes, there is some unusual tea sandwiches listed in 1912.
-There was Rose Petal & butter, Chicken & Butter, and some with ginger, dates & figs minced on Brown Bread.
+There was Rose Petal & butter, Chicken & Butter, some with ginger, dates & figs minced on Brown Bread.

-The Huntingtons served a varieties of Tea cookies (some French, English & some American) were purchased like “5 o’clocks” (a tea biscuit), Loone Doones cookies (a shortbread cookie) , French “beurre blanc” (French butter cookies) & French macaroons.
-Fancy teacakes were prepared by the kitchen staff like French Petit fours, Chocolate cake, Raisin Cake, & French Vanilla Cake were favorites (sometimes orders from bakery or gourmet market.
+The Huntingtons served a varieties of Tea Biscuits or Cookies (some French, English, & some American) were purchased like “5 o’clocks” (a tea biscuit), Loone Doones cookies (a shortbread cookie) French “beurre blanc” (French butter cookies), & French macaroons.
+Fancy teacakes were prepared by the kitchen staff like French Petit fours, Chocolate Cake, Raisin Cake, & French Vanilla Cake were favorites (sometimes orders from bakery or gourmet markets.
 Sometimes, French Teacakes & Bonbons candies were ordered from Louis Sherry’s in New York City.
-In November of 1919, they order mincemeat, which could have been used in French Petit tarts for Mrs. Huntington’s afternoon tea.
+In November of 1919, they order mincemeat from Deans gourmet market; which could have been used in French Petit tarts for Mrs. Huntington’s afternoon tea.